The First Book Grant (FBG) for Research on Minoritized Christian Communities in North America

 • Doctoral students are not eligible for a First Book Grant but may be eligible for one of our fellowship programs.

 See additional stipulations below.
-For questions about grant eligibility, please email grants@louisville-institute.org.
+For questions about grant eligibility, please refer to the 2027 FBG Application Guide.

 How can I use First Book Grant funds?

 • FBG funds typically buy release time from academic duties, usually to support a second term or semester of academic release to supplement an existing semester/term sabbatical.
-If you work at an institution that does not grant sabbaticals and/or if you are in a full-time, permanent teaching position that does not include sabbatical leave, you must contact us to discuss your eligibility before applying for this grant: grants@louisville-institute.org.
+If you teach at an institution of higher education that does not grant sabbaticals and/or if you are in a full-time, permanent teaching position that does not include sabbatical leave, contact us to discuss your eligibility before applying for this grant at grants@louisville-institute.org.

-• If you are requesting sabbatical funds for research materials or assistance, travel, or other resources, you will need to prepare a line-item budget and an explanatory budget narrative.
+• The total amount of a First Book Grant is typically designated for salary/benefit replacement for sabbatical/research leave.
+However, if you are requesting funds for research materials or assistance, travel, or other resources beyond research leave, you will need to prepare a line-item and an explanatory budget narrative (see below).

 What is Winter Seminar?

-First Book grantees attend Winter Seminar, a three-day gathering in Louisville, KY, in which award recipients from four different Louisville Institute programs gather to share their projects and engage in valuable collaboration together.
-Winter Seminar for this grant cycle will take place January 21–23, 2026, and all related expenses for participants are paid by the Louisville Institute.
+First Book grantees also attend Winter Seminar, a two-day gathering where award recipients from three different Louisville Institute programs gather to share their projects and engage in valuable collaboration together.
+Winter Seminar for this grant cycle will take place in January 2028.
+Approved travel and lodging expenses for participation in the Winter Seminar are covered by the Louisville Institute.
 Attending this event is a requirement for receiving a First Book Grant.

 How do I apply?

-3. Create an account.
+2. Create an account.
 Click on the “Apply” button to create an account in the application portal.
-(Application portal opens June 1, 2024)

 1. General Application Information